TAHOE RIM TRAIL Endurance Runs FAQs

 Q – Are pacers allowed?

 A‐ Yes.
-TRT allows pacers for 50 mile and 100 mile runners.
-50 Mile runners can pick up their safety runner in only one location the 30‐mile aid station at Diamond Peak.
-100‐mile runners can pick up a pacer at the 50 mile aid station located in at the start/finish area and at mile 80 Diamond Peak aid station.
+TRTER allows pacers for 50 mile and 100 mile runners.
+50 Mile runners can pick up their pacer in only one location - the 30‐mile aid station at Diamond Peak.
+100‐mile runners can pick up a pacer at the Stonehenge aid station located in at the start/finish area and at mile 80 Diamond Peak aid station.
+Pacers should be an self-sufficient as possible and carry their own food, as they did not pay an entry fee.
 Sign in and waiver signatures will be required at both location.